-Deutsche Post Finance B.V. (hereafter "The Company"), having its statutory seat in Maastricht, was incorporated in the Netherlands, Rotterdam on 13 April 1999 and is now listed in the Commercial Register of the Chamber of Commerce in Maastricht under number 24.29.26.43.
+Deutsche Post Finance B.V. (hereafter "the Company"), having its statutory seat in Maastricht, was incorporated in the Netherlands, Rotterdam on 13 April 1999 and is now listed in the Commercial Register of the Chamber of Commerce in Maastricht under number 24.29.26.43.
 The Company is owned 100% by Deutsche Post International B.V. in Maastricht, the Netherlands.
 The ultimate shareholder is Deutsche Post AG in Bonn, Germany.
+The Company's registered office is Pierre de Coubertinweg 7N, 6225 XT Maastricht, the Netherlands.